solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 )
 ```

-Gloo now uses go modules, so these should automatically be pulled into your IDE.
+Gloo Edge now uses go modules, so these should automatically be pulled into your IDE.
 However,
-on older versions of Gloo that use dep, we can download these imports to our project with `dep ensure`:
+on older versions of Gloo Edge that use dep, we can download these imports to our project with `dep ensure`:

 ```bash
 cd ${GOPATH}/src/github.com/solo-io/gloo